Challenges and Solutions

 We replaced the necessary components:

 All to ensure long and trouble-free operation of the screener.
-For the installation of the clutch, we used the space in the truck – access there was much easier than in the machine's compartment.
-The bolts were secured with adhesive to prevent loosening during operation.
+For the installation of the clutch, we utilized the space in the truck – access there was much easier than in the machine compartment.
+The screws were secured with adhesive to prevent loosening during operation.

-Due to the limited space under the screener's frame and the lack of appropriate equipment, the engine installation required non-standard solutions.
-Strapping belts and additional maneuvers were employed – all to precisely position the engine on the mounts and fit it to the brackets.
+Due to the limited space under the screener's frame and the lack of appropriate equipment, the engine installation required unconventional solutions.
+Strapping belts and additional maneuvers were employed – all to precisely seat the engine on the mounts and fit it to the brackets.

-The hydraulic pump was installed while adhering to all cleanliness standards – cutters, bolt holes, seals, and sealing compound played a key role here.
+The hydraulic pump was installed while adhering to all cleanliness principles – cutters, screw holes, seals, and sealing mass played a key role here.

 In the next stage, we installed the fuel lines, electrical system, and auxiliary hydraulic pump.